 NOTE - UPDATING EARLY OS VERSIONS

-2. As soon as the first stop release is installed to the phone, seek for the next one.
+2a.
+As soon as the first stop release is installed to the phone, seek for the next one.
 Carry on in the same way.
-Once the last stop release (220.127.116.11) has been installed, the latest Sailfish OS version will be downloaded.
+Once the last stop release has been installed, the latest Sailfish OS version will be downloaded.
 Download and install it.
 NOTE: The upcoming release 2.1.3 may be the next stop release.

-If the phone keeps failing to indicate the availability of Sailfish OS updates, it may be possible to make them appear with the following commands (this requires the Developer Mode, SSH password and Terminal app - see "Settings > System > Developer mode").
+2b.
+If the phone keeps failing to indicate the availability of Sailfish OS updates, it may be possible to get them with the following commands (this requires the Developer Mode, SSH password and Terminal app - see "Settings > System > Developer mode" or "Settings > Developer mode").
 Should you need help with the commands above, please contact Jolla customer care.

 devel-su ## Use your SSH password here

 ssu release 184.108.40.206 ## The next STOP RELEASE (*) or the latest OS release